uit-no/hpc-doc/guides/user/stallo.rst

 people in Singapore, Thailand, Korea and USA, we have developed a tool that has won international recognition, such as the price for "Most important software innovation  " both in 2004 and 2005 in HPCWire.
-Now Rocks is a de-facto standard for cluster-managment in Norwegian supercomputing.
+Now Rocks is a de-facto standard for cluster-management in Norwegian supercomputing.

 Stallo - Norse mythology